Research

 Potential Faculty Mentors:

 George Burruss, Ph.D.
-(Criminology) focuses his research on criminal justice organizations, including policing, homeland security, and juvenile courts.
+(Criminology) focuses on criminal justice organizations, including policing, homeland security, and juvenile courts.
+Also, he studies the causes and correlates of offending and victimization in cyberspace, including how law enforcement and cybersecurity professionals respond to cybercrime.

 Linda Callejas, Ph.D.
 (Child & Family Studies) focuses on research and evaluation activities for behavioral health disparities and use of community-based support interventions that increase engagement in underserved communities.